avr1/avr1.github.io/_posts/2021-05-31-fundamental-design-patterns.md

 ### Command pattern

 Sometimes, when you are writing some kind of a controller, you need to plan for a bunch of possible cases.
 Say, for example, you're taking in input and doing something, based on the string value you take in.

+This is where the __Command Pattern__ comes in: here, what we want to do is be able to *detach* the commands from the data that they act upon.
+But why?
+Well, there are two advantages with this approach: we can encapsulate the logic behind the move, allowing for reusability and extension.
+Also, we can maintain readability with our code, so that the method that uses these commands doesn't get too convoluted, and fullfills a single purpose.